 March 2021 Update: Dr. Tomco received an additional award from the ConocoPhillips Arctic Science and Engineering Fund for "Oxidized petroleum detection in Alaska: Water, sediment, and biological tissues."
 Description and Timeline: Oxidized petroleum detection has been identified as a priority class of chemicals that should be monitored following an oil spill, but in cold regions such as Alaska, the classification of these chemical compounds are poorly understood.
 This project will advance two new tools and techniques that are necessary for tracking oxidized petroleum residues that result from spilled oil in the Alaskan marine environment.
-The goals of this project are to 1) Concept proof a new fluorosensor design that can be used to detect oxidized petroleum residues in the water column, and 2) Characterize baseline levels of oxidized petroleum residues and leverage several future external funding requests.
+The goals of this project are to 1) Concept proof a new fluorosensor design that can be used to detect oxidized petroleum residues in the water column, and 2) Characterize baseline levels of oxidized petroleum residues in water, sediment, and biological tissues in Cook Inlet.
+This project will involve students and leverage several future external funding requests.
 The project timeline is January 1 - December 31 2021.